AliceWonderMiscreations/libbitcoin-RPM/patches/README.md

-This directory contains patches references in the RPM spec files.
+This directory contains patches referenced in the RPM spec files.